This PDF is the current document as it appeared on Public Inspection on 04/23/2014 at 08:45 am.

-The United States Postal Service (Postal Service) is adding a provision to its regulations to implement the administrative wage garnishment (AWG) provisions of the Debt Collection Improvement Act of 1996 (DCIA), allowing the United States Treasury Bureau of the Fiscal Service (BFS) to collect debts owed to the Postal Service, that the Postal Service refers to BFS for collection, by AWG.
+The United States Postal Service proposes to add a provision to its regulations in order to implement the administrative wage garnishment (AWG) provisions of the Debt Collection Improvement Act of 1996 (DCIA), and to allow the Bureau of the Fiscal Service (BFS) of the United States Treasury to collect debts owed to the Postal Service, that the Postal Service refers to BFS for collection, by AWG.

 FOR FURTHER INFORMATION CONTACT:

-After providing debtors with the requisite opportunity for notice and review, the Postal Service currently may refer non-tax delinquent debts to BFS, formerly known as the Financial Management Service (FMS), for centralized collection and/or offset.
-Among other potential collection tools, BFS may utilize AWG to collect delinquent debts referred to it by federal agencies.
-AWG allows a federal entity to enforce collection of a debt by garnishing wages the debtor receives from a non-federal employer after affording the debtor with notice and certain administrative proceedings, including the right to a hearing.
+After providing debtors with the requisite opportunity for notice and review, the Postal Service currently may refer non-tax delinquent debts to the United States Treasury Bureau of the Fiscal Service (BFS), formerly the Financial Management Service (FMS), for centralized collection and/or offset.
+Among other potential collection tools, BFS may utilize Administrative Wage Garnishment (AWG) to collect delinquent debts referred to it by federal agencies.
+AWG allows a federal entity to enforce collection of a debt by garnishing wages the debtor receives from a non-federal (private) employer after affording the debtor with notice and certain administrative proceedings, including the right to a hearing.

-This new regulation provides that the Treasury regulation, 31 CFR 285.11, shall apply to AWG proceedings conducted by, or on behalf of, the Postal Service.
+The regulation proposed by the Postal Service provides that the Treasury regulation, 31 CFR 285.11, shall apply to AWG proceedings conducted by, or on behalf of, the Postal Service.
 Section 285.11 includes procedural protections, including notice requirements and hearing procedures, to allow individuals to contest the existence or amount of the debt and/or to assert that collection by garnishment would present an undue hardship prior to collection by AWG.
 BFS will pursue AWG on behalf of the Postal Service as part of its normal debt collection process.
 This includes issuing notices to debtors and garnishment orders to employers, as well as conducting required administrative hearings on behalf of the Postal Service, in accordance with the procedures contained in 31 CFR 285.11.

 - Administrative practice and procedure